MukulCode/InterviewBit-Solutions/README.md

 :octocat: You can also make a pull request if you solved the question with same approach as above but in programming language other than C++/C.

-Prerequisites heavy_check_mark :octocat: You can just run these codes on any IDEs like dev c++, code blocks or any online ide.
+Prerequisites  :octocat: You can just run these codes on any IDEs like dev c++, code blocks or any online ide.